An Enhanced Formation Channel for Galactic Dual-Line Gravitational-Wave Sources: von Zeipel-Lidov-Kozai Effect in Triples Involving Sgr A*: Introduction

 However, this pessimistic outlook is significantly altered when the ZLK effect is taken into account.
-In this \textit{Letter}, we investigate dual-line GW sources from NS--NS systems in hierarchical triples involving Sgr A$^*$, demonstrating that the ZLK effect can enhance detection rates by roughly threefold.
+In this \textit{Letter}, we investigate dual-line GW sources from NS--NS systems in hierarchical triples involving Sgr A$^*$, demonstrating that the ZLK effect can enhance detection rates by a factor of $\sim 5\text{–}10$.
 Our dynamical analysis shows that ZLK oscillations dominate over general relativistic precession for typical NS--NS systems at the Galactic Center.
 We specifically model the GWs from the spinning NS components subject to the ZLK effect and map the detectable parameter space (equatorial ellipticity vs. spin period) accessible to Cosmic Explorer.
-The ZLK-induced eccentricity excitation facilitates dual-line signal formation, transforming detection count from $\mathcal{O}(0.01\text{–}0.4)$ to $\mathcal{O}(0.03\text{–}1)$ over 4 years and making dual-line observation in dense environments observationally promising.
+The ZLK-induced eccentricity excitation facilitates dual-line signal formation, transforming detection count from a conservative estimate of 0.01--0.4 to 0.05--4 over 4 years and making dual-line observation in dense environments observationally promising.
 Throughout this paper, we adopt geometric units ($G=c=1$).